bradhamson/PythonScripts/DoubleChromeIcons/README.md

 `./fix_double_chrome.py`

-or simply cd to where you downloaded thw script and run:
+or simply cd to where you downloaded the script and run:

 `python fix_double_chrome.py`